San Francisco–Oakland Bay Bridge: Alexander Zuckermann Bike Path

 The pedestrian and bicycle route on the eastern section opened on September 3, 2013, and is named after Alexander Zuckermann, founding chair of the East Bay Bicycle Coalition.
 This forms a transbay route for the San Francisco Bay Trail.
 Until October 2016, the path did not connect to Yerba Buena and Treasure Island sidewalks, due to the need to demolish more of the old eastern section before final construction.
-As of December 2016, the path is open only on weekends and holidays from 7 a.m. to 6 p.m. "to ensure public safety during torch cutting and other old Bay Bridge demolition activities".
 On May 2, 2017, public access was extended to seven days a week, 6 a.m. to 9 p.m., with occasional closure days for continued demolition of the old bridge foundations.
 This work was completed on November 11, 2017.

-Current facilities, maps and restrictions are published by Metropolitan Transportation Commission.
+Yerba Buena Tunnel closure and repair

+On January 30, 2016, a chunk of concrete the size of an automobile tire fell from the tunnel wall into the slow lane of eastbound traffic on the lower deck of the Yerba Buena Tunnel, causing a minor accident.
+The concrete fell from where the upper deck is connected to the tunnel wall.
+Based on an examination of photographs, a professor from Georgia Tech postulated that water infiltration into the concrete wall had caused the reinforcing steel to corrode and expand, forcing a chunk of the tunnel wall out.
+A subsequent California Department of Transportation (Caltrans) investigation identified 12 spots on both sides of the tunnel wall in the lower deck space that showed signs of corrosion-induced damage, but no immediate risk of further spalling.
+The apparent cause was rainwater leaking from upper deck drains.
+Caltrans engineers speculated that the Masonite pads had swelled due to rainwater infiltration, cracking the tunnel walls and allowing moisture into the reinforcing steel.
+Repairs to the degraded concrete started in February 2017.
+Drains and catch basins were replaced to reduce the likelihood of clogging, and fiberglass-reinforced mortar was used to patch removed concrete.
+The repairs, which required some daytime lane closures, were expected to last until June 2017.

+2020 bus lane proposal

+In January 2020, the AC Transit and BART boards of directors supported the establishment of dedicated bus lanes on the bridge.
+In February 2020, Rob Bonta introduced state legislation to begin planning bus lanes on the bridge.

+Judge John Sutter Regional Shoreline

-On October 21, 2020, the Judge John Sutter Regional Shoreline park opened to the public.
-Located at the foot of the bridge, the opening of the park has led to easier access to the bike and pedestrian path due to improved parking and pedestrian access.
+On October 21, 2020, Judge John Sutter Regional Shoreline park opened to the public.
+Located at the foot of the bridge, the opening of the park has led to easier access to the Alexander Zuckermann Bike Path due to improved parking and pedestrian access.